Language-agnostic Code-Switching in Sequence-To-Sequence Speech Recognition

 As an exemplary case, in this work, we focus on developing a multilingual ASR system capable of transcribing CS utterances between German and English.
 Considering the increased amount of Arabic-speaking people in Germany another common language that is mixed with German is Arabic and thus we included it as a third language.
 These languages are specifically interesting to analyze as German and English are from the same Indo-European language family while Arabic is part of the Afro-Asiatic language family.
-In our scenario, training would require not just transcribed monolingual, but also Code-Switching data between Arabic, German and English.
 As training data is not available in our scenario, we conduct multiple experiments using a straightforward CS data augmentation technique.
-We train an LSTM-based \cite{hochreiter1997long} S2S model and show the ability to transcribe CS data, while simultaneously improving on monolingual data.
 Specifically, we present the following contributions:

-First, we present a simple yet effective data augmentation technique designed for CS models in data-scarce scenarios.
-In particular, we take the utterances of our monolingual training data and append the features of audio signals after each other.
-The target labels are also concatenated accordingly, without the need for any additional information, such as the language tags for instance.
+First, we present a simple yet effective data augmentation technique designed for CS models in data-scarce scenarios, by simply concatenating multilingual sources and corresponding targets without any language information.
 Second, we perform an extensive evaluation of our model on intra- \& inter-sentential CS test sets, as well as monolingual ones.
-During training, we use CS augmented data explained in \ref{subsec:data-augmentation}.
-Our evaluation is conducted on artificial as well as real data.
-We are also interested in the effects of this approach on only three languages in which one of which is from a different language family using a completely different writing system.
-Our experiments yield interesting results section \ref{sec:experiments-results}, including 1) enabling the model to reliably transcribe CS, 2) improving the performance of the multilingual model on monolingual test sets and 3) the capability of transcribing CS utterances for language pairs not switched during training.
+Next to using publicly available test sets, we conduct our evaluation on artificially generated as well as our in-house collected data.
+Our experiments yield interesting results section \ref{sec:experiments-results}, including 1) enabling the Sequence-to-Sequence (S2S) model to reliably transcribe CS utterances, 2) improving the performance of the multilingual model on monolingual test sets and 3) the capability of transcribing CS utterances for language pairs not switched during training.